-Reference sequence: Helicobacter pylori 26695 chromosome HP NC_000915 184 2 Experiments: Restrictions 3 GO Type: all v Count Type: sense/antisense v 4 5 ReadCount
+Reference sequence: Helicobacter pylori 26695 chromosome HP NC_000915 184 2 Experiments: AG AS HU ML Restrictions 3 GO Type: all V Count Type: sense/antisense V 5 ReadCount

 - 1. Choose one or several reference sequences. - 2.
 Select at least one experiment and compute the associated read count number per genomic object. (check publication for terminology of experiments, which is displayed in the head of the interface: Sharma et al, 2010, Nature 464:250-255 for the given example) - 3.
-It is possible to restrict the query to one or several given classes of genomic objects (CDS, fCDS, rRNA, tRNA, miscRNA or all). - 4.
+It is possible to restrict the query to one or several given classes of genomic objects ( CDS, fCDS, rRNA, tRNA, miscRNA or all ). - 4.
 Query can be constrained upon the strand of the transcripts (direct, reverse, both) - 5.
 Submit query.